Belongs to: geese

 Small goose with grey and black upperparts, black breast and neck, white face and black bill; 58–68 cm

-Walks and grazes in fields, takes off and lands on water and ground; flight strong and powerful
+Takes off and lands on water or on ground; flight strong and powerful

 Lifecycle